-While MFS may invest the fund's assets in securities of companies of any size, MFS primarily invests in securities of companies with large capitalizations.
+MFS may invest the fund's assets in securities of companies of any size.

-MFS may invest the fund's assets in foreign securities.
+MFS invests the fund's assets in U.S. and foreign securities, including emerging market securities.

-MFS normally invests the fund's assets across different industries and sectors, but MFS may invest a significant percentage of the fund's assets in issuers in a single industry or sector.
+MFS normally invests the fund's assets across different countries and regions, but MFS may invest a significant percentage of the fund's assets in issuers in a single country or region.